-A resumé is your opportunity to summarize yourself up as you’d like to be seen.
-Use your resumé to highlight experiences and skills that may not have made it into your Common App, and organize your information to show readers the hierarchy of your experiences.
-Spark Post offers clean and thoughtfully designed templates to help you present yourself as the best possible candidate you can be!
+A resume is your opportunity to summarize yourself up as you’d like to be seen.
+Use your resume to highlight experiences and skills that may not have made it into your Common App.
+Adobe Spark Post offers clean and thoughtfully designed templates to help present yourself well.

-Personal Details: This includes your name, phone number, address, and a professional email address.
+Personal Details: This includes your name, phone number, address, and email address.
 Follow with your current school and anticipated graduation date.

-Academic Information: Include your weighted GPA, SAT and/or ACT scores, and class rank if applicable.
+Academic Information: Include your weighted GPA, SAT, and/or ACT scores.
 Then, you’ll want to add anything that isn’t on your school transcript.
-This might include summer programs, college courses, or specialized workshops or intensives that you completed outside of school
+This might include summer programs, college courses, or specialized workshops or intensives that you completed outside of school.

 Recognitions: Showcase any academic awards, honors, publications or achievements in this section.
 Prepare a brief description about each.

 Extracurricular Experiences: This can include the standard extracurriculars such as clubs, sports, leadership positions, community service, work experience, or hobbies, but is not limited to only those.
 Use this opportunity to highlight anything you’ve achieved that took significant time and energy, and that added to your growth in an important way.